Which Is A Compound Complex Sentence

 Conclusion

 Now that you have a solid understanding of compound-complex sentences, put your knowledge into practice!
 Try writing a paragraph that incorporates at least two compound-complex sentences.
 Share your work with others and ask for feedback.
-The more you practice, the more confident you'll become in your ability to craft effective and engaging prose.
+Still, the more you practice, the more confident you'll become in your ability to craft effective and engaging prose.
 Embrace the challenge, and watch your writing skills soar!